mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

+---
-# Part VI Sequential Programming
+title: "Part VI Sequential Programming"
+---

 The three big ideas in this part are *effect*, *sequence*, and *state*.